 Kanchanaburi is the largest province in western Thailand.
 In the west it borders with Myanmar.
 The province is famous for ancient civilization, several national parks, and the famous Bridge over the River Kwai (also spelt "Khwae") that was built during World War II.

-Part of the old railway with a spectacular view over the river.
+A wooden railway bridge on the slope of a steep cliff with a nice view over the river.
 Next to the railway is the small Krasae Cave that is now a place of worship with a Buddha image.

 A peaceful and well maintained cemetery in downtown Kanchanaburi.
-The remains of 6,982 Allied prisoners of war perished during the construction of the “Death Railway” were buried here.
+Resting place of 6,982 Allied prisoners of war who perished during the construction of the “Death Railway” in the 2nd World War.

 Erawan waterfall is considered one of Thailand’s loveliest waterfalls.
-One can enjoy a nice nature walk and a great chance for a swim.
+One can enjoy a nice nature walk to reach the 7th level, some levels are great for a swim too.